 - If you use a rechargeable drill, have a good stock of batteries.
 It’ll eat through them.
 We eventually just switched to a plug-in drill.

 - It also takes off most of the sticky underneath, but the last bit we removed with Goof Off.
 The wheel leaves a lot of rubber dust mess, but that just sweeps off easily.

 - The color under may be less faded or yellow than the other parts that were exposed.
 We left it untreated and after about 6 months, the UV exposure evened it out a lot.
 Cleaning the RV with a nice wax or gloss also helped even the differences.

 Our RV looks a lot nicer without the decals that were cracking and peeling.

 We tried both the ABN and the more expensive 3M wheels.
-We saw no difference in effectiveness, so we recommend the solid ABN wheel, or the slotted ABN wheel.
+We saw no difference in effectiveness, so we recommend the

 Test to determine which wheel type works best on your RV decals.

 There are two wheel types.
 They are both made out of the same material, but one has gaps to help release heat.
 We found the solid wheel to be more aggressive and to work better, but as mentioned, you do have to watch for heat buildup.

 Also, help reduce heat build up, the manufacturer recommends the following: